 West Bloomfield School District recognizes the importance of adequate nutrition for students to learn, and provides daily breakfast and lunch service in all buildings.
 Parents are responsible for the cost of meals for their child(ren), and/or submitting a completed application for free or reduced-price meals.
-Online applications and instructions for free and reduced-price meals are provided to all families annually.
+Online applications and instructions for free and reduced-price meals are. provided to all families annually.
 Additional resources are available on the Food Service Department webpage.

-Nutrition Services will contact the parent/guardian by email, Negative Balance notice and/or phone when the account balance reaches a negative status.
-Parents may make no fee payments by check, credit card on their Family Portal account or by sending cash (in a sealed envelope with child's first and last name legibly printed).
+Nutrition Services will contact the parent/guardian by email, Negative Balance notice and/or phone when the account balance reaches \$5.00.
+Parents may make payments by check, credit card on PayForlt.net or by sending cash (in a sealed envelope with child's first and last name legibly printed).
 Cash should only be sent with a responsible student as the West Bloomfield School District is not responsible for lost cash.
-Parents may transfer money from one sibling's account to another through their Family Portal account or by contacting the Nutrition Services Office.
+The Nutrition Services Office is able to transfer money from one sibling's account to another if necessary.